garysweaver/stepford/README.md

 If you use Stepford::FactoryGirl (or deep_* methods in rspec) to automatically generate factories, you may not need to generate associations, because that sets them for you.
 If you do choose to use associations, note that these will likely create factories with interdependence issues.
 When there are NOT NULLs on foreign keys and/or presence validations, etc. you can't just use `after(:create)` or `after(:build)` to set associations, and without those you can have issues with "Trait not registered" or "Factory not registered".
 Later versions of FactoryGirl may make this easier, and be sure to see notes from Josh down in the troubleshooting section.

-If you are ready to hand-edit to fix things, then copy paste stuff, rename it, etc. instead of just using Stepford::FactoryGirl (or deep_* methods in rspec), then keep reading.
+If you are ready to edit factories, copy and paste stuff, rename things, etc. instead of just using Stepford::FactoryGirl or deep_* methods in rspec, then keep reading.

 ####### Include Required Assocations